system's Thinking Opportunities for Leadership Innovation

 3. The objectives of the organization as a whole have a higher priority than the objectives of its subsystems.”

 Because systems are often poorly understood the results of corporate strategies and efforts become unpredictable.
-Using Complete Off The Shelf (COTS) models can help explain where strategy went amiss after-the-fact but struggle to find what is suggested during the planning stage before the strategy is identified or implemented.
+Using Complete Off The Shelf (COTS) models can help explain where strategy went amiss after-the-fact.
+However, they struggle to find what is suggested during the planning stage before the strategy is identified or implemented.

 Nothing can replace the leadership, teams, and employees’ understanding of the business environment during the planning stage.
-Using this knowledge, informed with a vision of ‘what can be’ in the future, supports the articulation of strategies and processes that are uniquely tailored to each situation.
+Using this knowledge helps articulate strategies and processes.
+It is informed by a vision of ‘what can be’ in the future.
+These strategies and processes are uniquely tailored to each situation.

 Template